RRRRRm/seoul256.nvim/README.md

 colorscheme seoul256
 ```

-# Roadmap
+# 🗺️ Roadmap

-Since I can't find a job and have nothing else to do now, I will actively maintain this branch.
+Since I can't find a job and have nothing else to do now and I really really like this theme, I will actively maintain this branch.

 - [ ] Support light theme
 - [ ] Dynamically generate accent colors that just simply darker or lighter